Placito/Placito/README.md

 ### A passionate Developer that enjoy life and the adventure of living it 🌍

-- 🔭 I’m currently working on my personal projects and on myself.
+- 🔭 Currently focused on developing personal projects and advancing my skills.